HW4: Large Language Models#

 # TOOD, your code below

-Train your TransformerLM for LARGE_ITERS iterations and plot the loss curve.
+iterations and plot the loss curve.
 You may want to change the learning rate.

-We used a learning rate of 1e-4 and got to a final train loss of around 2.4 in around 30 mins of training.
+and got to a final train loss of around 1.4 in around 15 minutes of training on a T4 GPU.

-trans = TransformerLM(vocab_size, context_window_size)
+trans = TransformerLM(vocab_size, CONTEXT_WINDOW_SIZE)

 tlm = trans.to(device)